miloszsobczak/sharekube/apps/docs/docs/api-reference.md

 2. Set the ShareKube CRD status to indicate completion
 3. Not delete the target namespace itself (this should be handled separately)

-### Resource Ownership
+### Resource Tracking and Cleanup

-All resources copied by ShareKube are created with an owner reference pointing to the ShareKube resource.
-This ensures that when the ShareKube resource is deleted (either manually or when the TTL expires), Kubernetes garbage collection will automatically delete all copied resources.
-This provides a clean and reliable cleanup mechanism using built-in Kubernetes functionality.
+Since Kubernetes owner references don't work across namespaces, ShareKube uses a minimalist label-based approach to track and clean up resources:

+1. All copied resources are labeled with just two ownership labels:
+   - `sharekube.dev/owner-name: <sharekube-name>` - Links to the ShareKube resource that created it
+   - `sharekube.dev/owner-namespace: <sharekube-namespace>` - Namespace of the ShareKube resource

+2. When a ShareKube resource expires or is deleted, the operator uses these labels to find and delete all copied resources in the target namespace.

 ### Error Handling